jtmeneses707/ECS189L-Final/ProjectDocument.md

 - *Camera Logic* - I added the camera logic/setup the scene with a specific distance between the camera and scene.
 This included a parallax scrolling background to add to game feel/immersiveness.
 This affected the FOV/how much of the scene can be scene during gameplay, further adding to game feel.
 I also tested the different camera types and found that a push box more to the right of the screen would help create a sense of urgency during gameplay.
 - *Reworking dash script* - I rebuilt the entire dash script so that it would work smoother with the animation.

+### Tommy Saechao ###
+- *Enemy Animation State Transitions* - I created state transitions in the Animator tool for enemies to fluidly react to the player based off of certain game conditions.
+This gives a more dynamic behavior for the enemies making the enemies behave more naturally.
+In addition to the state transitions, I implemented scripts in the existing state to further support the simplification of the game logic making the software design of the game more maintainable and reusable for further development.
+- *Enemy Mechanics (Physics/Movement)* - Since we had a missing role, I took part in the enemy portion of implementing the enemy mechanics in the game.
+I created an abstract controller to be used as a base for the types of enemies in the game.
+I also used a single file to hold constant values for enemy stats in the game.
+This robust design choice makes it easier to maintain and expand the code because we are able to build multiple different types of enemies off a single controller and adjust the physics attributes and stats at the same time.
+Taking a part of this unprescribed role taught me how to bring enemy game mechanics to life.
+- *Environment Physics and Collider Adjustments* - As I worked on my Game Logic and Game Feel role, many of the game logic work for the AI depended on the mechanics and physics of the enemies to be be completed.
+I took upon being able to learn and contribute to the adjustments of hitboxes of the enemy and tuning the colliders to make the game feel more accurate.
+Along with that, one of the most difficult obstacles that I came across was handling collisions among the scene and different components in the game.
+I overcame this obstacle through great amounts of research along with trial and errors in order to fully get the game feel right with the scripts that supplemented the collider hitboxes.
+- *Enemy Testing* - While implementing the enemy logic, I spent a considerable amount of tiem adjusting and testing the attributes associated with the enemy controller in order to get the game feel with the enemy just right.

 # Main Roles #

 Your goal is to relate the work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.